L1FE0FJ4Y/tiny_vm/README.md

 ## How to use asm_generator

-Simply run "python asm_generator"
+Simply run "python asm_generator"\n
-Then run "python assemble.py unit_tests/sample.asm sample.json"
+Then run "python assemble.py unit_tests/sample.asm sample.json"\n
 If you have tiny_vm, then run it at last.